-CBD Fact #5 – CBD oil and hemp oil are not the same things.
-Hemp oil is made from the seeds of the hemp plant.
+CBD Fact #5 – CBD oil and hemp seed oil are not the same things.
+Hemp seed oil is made from the seeds of the hemp plant.
 Hemp seeds are even sold in grocery stores!
-Hemp oil is commonly found in cooking oils because it’s high in omega-3 fatty acids.
+Hemp seed oil is commonly found in cooking oils because it’s high in omega-3 fatty acids.
 There is no CBD in hemp seeds.

 As you shop for CBD oil be sure to look for Full Spectrum not Hemp Oil as the Full Spectrum Extract is made from the flower/buds of the hemp plant and contains hundreds of cannabinoids.
 Click here to browse Aunt Bonnie’s Full Spectrum CBD oil products.